-Accessible formats means that information should be provided using text, audio, video (equipped with subtitles and/or sign language interpretation) and/or electronic means so as to be accessible to all.
+49 Accessible formats means that information should be provided using text, audio, video (equipped with subtitles and/or sign language interpretation) and/or electronic means so as to be accessible to all.
 Accessible formats include, but are not limited to, large print, Braille version, easy-to-read version, audio format such as tapes or CDs, video format like DVDs, and electronic format.

-- 2.1 Information on safety restrictions.
-This should specify the safety rules of the airline which may prevent the airline from accepting a reservation from a person with disabilities or a person with reduced mobility (PRM). - 2.2 Information on space restriction.
-This should include information on any restrictions on the reservation due to the size of the aircraft or its doors which makes the carriage of persons with disabilities or their mobility equipment (e.g. wheelchair) physically not possible.
-Other information can include movable armrests, accessible lavatories, existence of on-board wheelchairs, etc. - 2.3 Information on how to obtain assistance.
-This information should include, as a minimum: - g) instructions on how PRMs can book assistance and description of the assistance available (e.g. using ECAC codes available in Annex 5-A); - h) the methods by which PRMs can book assistance (e.g. as part of the booking process, by email, phone, web form, etc, and any associated cost, for example calling a special assistance phone line); - i) whether, once the PRM has pre-notified, you will confirm this in writing (e.g. by email, letter, etc) to the PRM.
-This confirmation should at minimum specify if assistance will be provided at the airport of departure and/or at the airport of arrival and/or in transit through an airport if relevant; - j) the stipulated time before their flight that the PRM should arrive at the airport, taking into account that if the passenger needs assistance from a point outside the airport building, e.g. the car parking, the time should be appropriate (e.g. at least two hours according to ECAC Doc 30, Part I paragraph 5.8.4); and - k) the relevant telephone and e-mail contacts for requesting assistance. - 2.4 Information about mobility equipment.
-This should specify the rules on carriage of mobility equipment.
-This should include descriptions of what mobility equipment is, if possible with examples.
-Any restrictions on particular equipment, or parts of, must be listed (for example, battery types).
-It should set out a clear distinction between mobility equipment and medical equipment in general (such as oxygen). - 2.5 Information on seating on-board.
-This information should include, as a minimum, what type of seating is generally available (for example, extra leg / space or movable armrests) as well as instructions for how a PRM can pre-book a suitable seat on board or, if this option is not available, how the airline ensures that suitable seats are allocated to PRMs.
+- a) instructions on how persons with reduced mobility can book assistance and description of the assistance available while noting that the code DPNA always requires specific information on what assistance is needed (e.g. using ECAC codes available in Annex 5-A); - b) the methods by which persons with reduced mobility can book assistance (e.g. as part of the booking process, by email, phone, web form, etc, and any associated cost, for example calling a special assistance phone line); - c) whether, once the person with reduced mobility has pre-notified, you will confirm this in writing (e.g. by email, letter, etc) to the person with reduced mobility.
+This confirmation should at minimum specify if assistance will be provided at the airport of departure and/or at the airport of arrival and/or in transit through an airport if relevant; - d) the stipulated time before their flight that the person with reduced mobility should arrive at the airport, taking into account that if the passenger needs assistance from a point outside the airport building, e.g. the car parking, the time should be appropriate (e.g. at least two hours according to ECAC Doc 30, Part I paragraph 5.8.4); and - e) the relevant telephone and e-mail contacts for requesting assistance.

+Information about mobility equipment, mobility aids and medicine.
+This should specify the rules on carriage of mobility equipment, mobility aids and medicine.
+This should include descriptions of what mobility equipment or aids are, if possible with examples.
+Any restrictions on particular equipment/aids, or parts of, must be listed (for example, battery types).
+It should set out a clear distinction between mobility equipment and medical equipment in general (such as oxygen).
+Airlines should allow baggage to contain general aids such as wipes, gloves or a change of (under) clothing.

+Information on seating on-board.
+This information should include, as a minimum, what type of seating is generally available (for example, extra leg / space or movable armrests) as well as instructions for how a PRM can pre-book a suitable seat on board or, if this option is not available, how the airline ensures that suitable seats are allocated to persons with reduced mobility.
 It should also cover the availability of, and instructions for, pre-booking specialist seating devices such as harnesses, MERU chairs etc. It should also mention any restrictions (e.g. seating in emergency exits, bulkhead rows) and information on additional costs (e.g. for bulkhead seats).

-2.6 Information on when an accompanying person will be required.

-This information should include, as a minimum, the circumstances under which the airline will require that the PRM travels with an under which the airline will require that the PRM travels with an accompanying person and that this is restricted to safety reasons.
-This information should specify who can be designated as accompanying person (e.g. restrictions on age, etc.) and also include special arrangements in relation to the accompanying person (e.g. where they will be seated in relation to the PRM, whether there is a discount fare available, etc).
+Information on when an accompanying person will be required.
+This information should include, as a minimum, the circumstances under which the airline will require that the person with reduced mobility travels with an accompanying person and that this is restricted to safety reasons.
+This information should specify who can be designated as accompanying person (e.g. restrictions on age, etc.) and also include special arrangements in relation to the accompanying person (e.g. where they will be seated in relation to the person with reduced mobility, whether there is a discount fare available, etc).